angavrilov/angavrilov-rigs/README.md

 * **IK->FK With Roll** snap button tries to snap IK to FK, using the heel roll control to preserve the current IK control orientation as much as possible.
   The operator allows selecting which roll channels to use via redo panel.
-  Note: Currently, computing the 'roll on toe' slider value doesn't work well if both Roll and Yaw channels are used and nonzero.

 ### Extra Leg Heel (`limbs.extra_heel`)